 Jason, ITS Driver since 2016

-The job can get a little monotonous sometimes, but when you’re driving, you can learn anything you ever wanted to know with podcasts or audio books.
+A truck driving job can get a little monotonous sometimes, but when you’re behind the wheel out on the open road, you can learn anything you ever wanted to know with podcasts or audiobooks.
 On one recent trip, while Wills was sleeping on his off shift, Jason learned everything about the Titanic.
 If you’re a team driver, finding a co-driver who you work well with for 120 hours per week is very important and not a decision that should be made lightly.
 It’s also important to be able to swallow your pride and ask for help when you need it.
 Driving a massive tractor trailer can be intimidating enough without the stress of getting lost or delivering to unknown places.
 Befriend experienced drivers at your company that may be able to help you if you’re not sure how to maneuver tricky pickups or drop offs.
 Just like any other job, it’s important to do your best, which means showing up on time, getting good mileage and prioritizing safety over all else.
 At ITS, you will be rewarded for that with bonuses and better lanes.
-Since the life of a trucker is so independent, you also need to be able to make decisions on your own and stand up for yourself.
+Since the trucker life is so independent, you also need to be able to make decisions on your own and stand up for yourself.
 Working for a company like ITS that listens to you and respects your input is one of the most important things you can do as a new driver.

 “People always tell me I look so happy—and I tell them that it’s not trucking that makes me so happy, it’s ITS.
 If it weren’t for ITS, I probably would have left the profession a long time ago.”